gsg211/KotlinBrowse/README.md

 ## Description

-KotlinBrowse is a containerised minimal CLI browser made for as a homework exercise.
+KotlinBrowse is a containerised minimal CLI browser made as a homework exercise.
 It can browse the web and print out the content to the output.
 Additionally, it can block out websites written in banList.txt

 ## How to build and run